authgear/authgear-server/README.md

 - and more...

 ## What is Authgear Server?
-Authgear server is an open-source project that contains the code that powers Authgear's authentication-as-a-service solution.
+Authgear server is the open-source project that powers Authgear's authentication-as-a-service solution.
 It includes the code for the server, AuthUI, the Portal, and Admin API.
 You can use Authgear Server to set up your own self-hosted instance of Authgear service.

-## Features and Component
+## Features and Components
-Authgear Server contains the following fears and components of Authgear:
+Authgear Server includes the following features and components of Authgear:
 - Authgear server (the actual service)
-- Portal (A GUI tool for managing Authgear projects)
+- Portal (a GUI tool for managing Authgear projects)
-- AuthUI
+- AuthUI  (a customizable User Interface (UI) for login, user registration, and profile settings pages)
-- Admin API
+- Admin API (provides a GraphQL interface for developers to interact with services and data on Authgear)

 ## Documentation and quick-start guide
 To get started with using Authgear, check out the official documentation site at https://docs.authgear.com.